Wanjiru Mbugua

-Wanjiru Mbugua-Karani (born 21 Jun 1974) is a former Kenyan Tennis player now serving as the Secretary-General of Tennis Kenya.
+Wanjiru Mbugua-Karani (born 21 Jun 1974) is a former Kenyan Tennis player and captain now serving as the Secretary-General of Tennis Kenya, Team Kenya CEO to the Paris 2024 Olympic Games, Vice President of Confederation of African Tennis, and President of Eastern Africa (Zone IV).

-Wanjiru is a member of the Confederation of African Tennis (CAT) Women in Sports Commission Committee, and the International Tennis Federation Gender Equality Committee.
+Wanjiru is also a member of the CAT Women in Sports Commission Committee, and the International Tennis Federation Gender Equality Committee.

 Career

 Wanjiru is a former Kenya National Champion, and FED Cup team captain, who first ventured into office in July 2011 after being elected a Council Member following a Kenya Lawn Tennis Association election.

 In 2015 she was elected the Secretary-General of Tennis Kenya for the first time, a position she retained in the next election in mid-2019.

+In January 2023, Wanjiru was named Team Kenya CEO to the Paris 2024 Olympic Games by Kenya's Cabinet Secretary for Sports Ababu Namwamba.

+In October 2023, she declared interest in vying for high-profile positions in CAT.
+Days after the interest, she was elected the vice president of the Confederation of African Tennis (CAT) during the 50th AGM held in Nairobi, Kenya, after seeing off Mahamoud Zayya from Comoros six to five votes in the second round of voting making her the first woman to secure that position.
+They had tied five votes apiece in the first round.
+In being voted as the vice president, she automatically became the president of Eastern Africa (Zone IV).

 Education

 Wanjiru is a Communication graduate from Daystar University.
 While pursuing her undergrad, she also attained a Level II Tennis coaching badge.

 She holds an Executive Masters in Sport Organizations Management (MEMOS) from Belgium-based Université Catholique de Louvain courtesy of a scholarship from the International Tennis Federation.